 My life is a vector with both magnitude and direction.
 Yet as much as I want to determine my own position in space and time relative to another, my story—like all life stories—takes on a curve all its own.
 Though it’s comforting to imagine my life unfolding on some linear plane of years, it often feels more like it’s spiraling outward through three dimensional space, returning to old haunts and playing old games I thought had ended years ago.
 Lives spiral outward beyond our control.
 Like many people, I feel the need to transform myself to define my position in space and time.

-Enter my spirit robot: Vectorman, protagonist of the eponymous Sega Genesis classic “run and gun” side-scroller.
+Enter Vectorman, protagonist of the eponymous Sega Genesis classic “run and gun” side-scroller.
 Although Vectorman (1996) attempted to answer Nintendo’s Donkey Kong Country (1994) by using graphical tricks to show graphics beyond what the Genesis console was thought capable of, sometimes it feels like the other way around—a sprawling multidimensional ziggurat attempting to squeeze itself into a run-of-the-mill 2D adventure platformer.
 As an “Orbot,” Vectorman is a robot whose body is composed of orbs.
 The universe and its spiral course runs through Vectorman, each orb a universe in and of itself, part of the baffling multiverse that composes all things virtual and real.

 “Though we feel that we can choose what we do, our understanding of the molecular basis of biology shows that biological processes are governed by the laws of physics and chemistry and therefore are as determined as the orbits of the planets,” writes Stephen Hawking.
 Thus the gestures we assume often feel original, as satisfyingly organic as the smooth, computer-generated feel of Vectorman’s movements on the screen, from his propulsive rocket boot launch all the way down to his friendly flash of the peace sign when idle.
 Yet Vectorman features a then-groundbreaking programming technique known as Vector Piece Animation, in which the titular character’s body actually consists of twenty-three individual “sprites” programmed to move in unison.
 Consciousness often plays similar tricks on us.
 Vectorman is a friendly reminder that sometimes movements of my body, mind, and its component parts are not always traversing the ways we will them to move.
 When we realize this, it’s time to try to become more mindful.
 It’s time to sit down, meditate, and become one with the sounds and sights around us.